ultimate271/notes/tolkien/ringsofpower.md

 ruined works in those places, but the towers of Emyn Beraid still look towards the sea.

+### The founding of Gondor and Arnor by Isuldur and Anárion
 Isildur and Anárion were borne away southwards, and at the last they brought their ships up the Great River Anduin, that flows out of Rhovanion into the western sea in the Bay of Belfalas; and they established a realm in those lands